MultiPoolMiner/MultiPoolMiner/README.md

 Note: Only the pools ending in ...Coins expose the coin name in their API.

 #### ExcludeRegion per pool
-Do not use the pool endpoints is select regions.
+Do not use the pool endpoints in select regions.
 This may be useful when a pool has a problem with its endpoints in some regions, e.g. https://bitcointalk.org/index.php?topic=472510.msg51637436#msg51637436.

-E.g. To not use the MiningPoolHub ming endpoints in region 'Europe':
+E.g. To NOT use the MiningPoolHub mining endpoints in region 'Europe':

     "MiningPoolHub": {
       "ExcludeRegion":  [